max-wild/Thermal-Gas-Rendering/README.md

  2. Update the Python parameters at the top (output directory and amount of gas renders) if necessary
  3. Ensure that Colab's GPU is enabled by going to "Edit" -> "Notebook settings" at the top and setting "Hardware accelerator" to GPU
  4. At the top, go to "Runtime" and select "Run all"
- - Note; in the first run-through, execution may pause in the final cell.
-If this happens, interrupt execution and and restart the running of the last cell

 ## Background